Novel Part Segmentation in Point Cloud with Adaptive Prompts

 More superior segmentation performance and stronger generalization capability

-• PIC-S achieves SOTA results on multi-dataset segmentation benchmark.
-Compared to PIC-G, PIC-S is more adept at integrating multiple datasets in segmentation tasks.
+• APM achieves SOTA results on multi-entity novel part segmentation benchmark.
+Compared to PIC, APM is more adept at integrating multiple datasets in segmentation tasks.

-• PIC-S achieves SOTA results on one-shot testing on out-of-domain dataset~(AKB-48), which is not included in the training set.
+• APM achieves SOTA results on one-shot testing on the out-of-domain dataset (AKB-48), which is not included in the training set.

-• PIC-S can accurately generate unique part segmentation results via customized prompts.
+• APM can accurately generate unique part segmentation results via customized prompts.

 Visualization